DATA ON DANCE ORGANIZATIONS, GROUPS & PROJECTS

 - Budgets range from $3,000 to $40M

-Total revenue loss for dance organizations, groups and projects exceeds $22M.
+Total revenue loss for dance organizations, groups and projects is nearly $24M.
 These losses will deepen as the timeline of the crisis extends.

-Dance organizations, groups and projects suggest they will lose nearly one-third (31%) of their annual operating budgets (avg.)
+Dance organizations, groups and projects suggest they will lose more than one-third (34%) of their annual operating budgets (avg.)

-Dance education providers expect to lose a more (35%) of their operating budgets than dance companies, dance presenters, and facility operators.
+Dance education providers expect to lose more (37%) of their operating budgets than dance companies, dance presenters, and facility operators.

 The most critical needs are for: